rsyncOSX/RsyncUIdocs/content/post/Normalsettings.md

 - min - last 10 lines of output is logged
 - full - everything is logged

-The log file can be inspected by `⌘L` shortcut or bu the File menu.
+The log file can be inspected by `⌘O` shortcut or by the File menu.
 The log file is stored at `$HOME/.rsyncosx/macserial/rsynclog.txt`.

 ## Level log